We are looking to introduce more 20mph areas to improve road safety, create calmer streets and encourage more walking and cycling.

 What we're doing

-We have started gathering data on the current traffic speeds and volumes in target areas.
-This will inform what measures should be introduced.
+First, we gather data on the current traffic speeds and volumes in target areas.
+This informs what roads are included and which measures should be introduced.

 We'll consult local residents and stakeholders on all schemes so people can have their say on what is being proposed.